babohhauru/Machine-Learning/week2/report/Week2 Assignment Report.md

 </div>

 (iv) The decision boundary is linear but the dataset is non-linear, therefore, it is reasonable that the predictions failed to match the labels.
-According to the distribution of the points, the boundary should be quadratic so it might be underfitting.
-Thus instead of changing hyperparameters, it might be more efficient changing quadratic model.
+According to the distribution of the points, the boundary should be quadratic.
+Thus instead of changing hyperparameters, it might be more efficient changing to a quadratic model.